 In order to add or subtract two vectors it is useful to describe the vector in terms of its x and y components.
 The x component is the amount of the vector that points in the x direction which mathematically is represented as

-Ax = cosθ ∗ A(1)
+Ax = cosθ ∗ A(Equation 1)

 The y component is represented as

-Ay = sinθ ∗ A(2)
+Ay = sinθ ∗ A(Equation 2)

 The magnitude ofAis defined to be

-A = Ax2 + Ay2 (3)
+A = Ax2 + Ay2 (Equation 3)

 To add two vectors simply break the vector down into their x and y components and then add the corresponding components.
-To subtract two vectors apply the same procedure but subtract the components.
+To subtract two vectors apply the same procedure, but subtract the components.

-For example: If vector A = Ax + Ay and B = Bx + Byvector then the addition of the two vectors A + B = C = Ax + Bx+Ay + By
+For example: If vector A = Ax + Ay and vectorB = Bx + By then the addition of the two vectors A + B = C = Ax + Bx+Ay + By

-To determine the angleθa vector makes with respect to the x-axis use the formula
+To determine the angleθa vector makes with respect to the x-axis, use Equation 4.

-Aθ = arctanAxAy(4)
+Aθ = arctanAxAy(Equation 4)

-A ⋅ B = Ax ∗ Bx+Ay ∗ ByA ⋅ B = A B cosθ.θW = F ⋅ D.A × B = A B sinθn.nAB.ττ = F×r.
+Because vectors have both magnitude and direction, multiplying two vectors is not as simple as multiplying two numbers.
+There are two ways to multiply vectors, the dot product and the cross product.
+The dot product can be written as A ⋅ B = Ax ∗ Bx+Ay ∗ Byor A ⋅ B = A B cosθ.Hereθis the angle between the two vectors.
+The result only had a magnitude and not a direction.
+An application of the dot product in physics is work (W) where work is defined as a force times a distance W = F ⋅ D.The cross product of two vectors can be written asA × B = A B sinθn.While similar to the dot product the cross product contains the termnwhich is defined as a vector with magnitude 1 that is perpendicular to the two vectorsAandB.The result of the cross product is a vector.
+One example of the cross product in physics is torqueτwhich is the result of a force times a radius τ = F×r.

 Vectors are useful in physics because forces like gravity or friction can be represented as vectors.
 In this lab the force of gravity is used to demonstrate the vector nature of forces and how those forces add in multiple directions.
 The force of gravity on the Earth’s surface is written as

-Fgrav = m ∗ g(5)
+Fgrav = m ∗ g(Equation 5)

-heremis the mass of the object whilegis the acceleration of gravity near the Earth’s
+wheremis the mass of the object whilegis the acceleration of gravity near the Earth’s

 surface9.8 ms2.